-K-7 Grade Promotion: If a student fails ELA, Reading (Literature), Language Arts, Mathematics, Science, Social Studies, or Religion for two quarters during the school year, an action plan will be written for the summer by a team consisting of teacher(s), administrator(s), and parents.
+K-7 Grade Promotion: If a student does not pass the majority (more than 50%) of the standards for ELA-Reading, ELA-Communications, Mathematics, Science, Social Studies, or Religion during the school year, an action plan will be written for the summer by a team consisting of teacher(s), administrator(s), and parents.
 The successful completion of the goals included in the action plan is necessary prior to the student returning to JFK for the next school year and/or advancing to the next grade level at JFK.

 8th Grade Graduation: Students must have successfully completed the core courses required for graduation by the Board of Education.
-These core courses consist of ELA, Social Studies, Mathematics, Science, and Religion.
-Successful completion of the 8th grade year is defined as achieving passing grades in at least three of the five core subjects each quarter with the same core subject area not having more than one "F" per year.
+These core courses consist of ELA-Reading, ELA-Communications, Social Studies, Mathematics, Science, and Religion.
+Successful completion of the 8th grade year is defined as achieving passing grades for a majority (more than 50%) of the standards for at least four of the core subject areas.